iannakim/iannakim/README.md

 I'm a full stack developer with a strong background in teaching who is passionate about solving problems and creating intuitive user experiences.
 Education is in my DNA and I'm experienced with JavaScript, React, Redux, Ruby and Ruby on Rails and am always looking to learn new tech stacks.
 During my spare time I like to read, cook, hike, and snuggle with my <a href="https://www.instagram.com/coopersadventuresnyc/">rescue pup</a>. 🐶

-## 🚧 Current Working On
+## 🚧 Currently
-* Algorithms and data structures
+* Amping up on my algorithms and data structures knowledge
-* Learning more about SQL!!
-* Further improving my CSS/HTML5 skills 🖼
+* Building personal project(s) to improve my frontend dev skills
-* (Next steps: Typescript, Go, and Java)

 ## 🎬 Projects
 - <a href="https://youtu.be/XhGUIsml7eE"> NYC School Monitor </a>(educational) React | Redux | JS | Semantic UI